fredericommartins/spytify-server/README.md

 ## Synopsis

-Spytify is a music streaming service based on Spotify, with the main purpose of streaming music **free of charge** and to provide to the community a **free as in speech** music streaming technology.
+Spytify is a music streaming service based on Spotify, with the main purpose of streaming music **free of charge** and to provide the community a **free as in speech** music streaming technology.

 ## Installation